 Furthermore, ADUs allow a modest increase in the density of dwelling units and allow homeowners a source of income for their property.
-While the standard parking requirement of three exterior spaces provides sufficient parking, not all ADUs will generate such a parking demand.
 A minor variance is the appropriate tool for relief from zoning requirements that would prevent an otherwise desirable development, and a variance change to the parking location should not overshadow the desirability of an ADU as a development as encouraged by Town, Region, and Provincial policy.